Barba32/CBIR_Assignment_UPM_2025/README.md

 The index previously created has been removed because of the weight.
 To create it again only run the app in the terminal with the command: python main.py It would take some time because of the quality of the images but will create the file: cbir_index.pkl

+## COMPLETE APPLICATION:
+The complete application is avaible in the release section